10/29/2024

 speaker

 So Caribbean has always been above system average for us.
-So it's a very strong market and it's a market where we have a strong franchise and a very strong customer following.
+So it's a very strong market, and it's a market where we have a strong franchise and a very strong customer following.
 I think it's really too soon to really talk about first quarter RASM.
-I will say in general, we've been pretty aggressive as far as adding capacity into San Juan and we've been very happy what we've seen so far, including putting mid capacity in there.
-But, you know, this market's going to be important to us and we have a lot of confidence about how Caribbean will shake out.
+I will say in general, you know, we've been pretty aggressive as far as adding capacity into San Juan, and we're very happy with what we've seen so far, including putting mid-capacity in there.
+But, you know, this market is going to be important to us, and we have a lot of confidence about how Caribbean will shake out.

 speaker